This Day In Music: September 15

 September 14 ~ Birthdays/All ~ September 16

-September 15, 2023 ~ Francesco Migliacci, commonly known as lyricist, songwriter, actor Franco Migliacci, passed away in Rome, Italy ~ As an actor has appeared in well over a dozen films from the early 1950s through the late 1960s.
-To music audiences probably best known for co-writing Nel Blu Dipinto Di Blu, also known as Volare, with Domenico Modugno.
+September 15, 2023 ~ Francesco Migliacci, commonly known as lyricist, songwriter, actor Franco Migliacci, passed away in Rome, Italy ~ As an actor, Migliacci has appeared in well over a dozen films from the early-1950s through the late-1960s.
+To music audiences, he is probably best known for co-writing Nel Blu Dipinto Di Blu, also known as Volare, with Domenico Modugno.
 Originally recorded by Modugno in 1958 the song would become a standard covered by over 300 artists.
 Other songs co-written by Migliacci have been recorded by Gianni Meccia (Patatina), Neil Sedaka, Rita Pavone, Ennio Morricone, Donatella Moretti, Patty Pravo (La Bambola), and José Feliciano (Che Sarà) ~ Migliacci was born in 1930

 September 15, 2023 ~ Rock, pub rock bassist, singer, songwriter Paul Woseen passed away ~ Co-founding and alongside lead singer Dave Gleeson the only other constant member of the Screaming Jets, with whom he recorded over half a dozen albums starting with 1991's All For One.
 The band would enjoy popularity in their native Australia especially during the 1990s and is best known for songs such as Better, Shivers, and Helping Hand.
 Woseen released his sole solo album, Bombido, in 2013 ~ Woseen was born ca.1967